Skip to content

 How do adverbs modify verbs?

-Adverbs modify verbs by describing how, when, where, or to what extent an action is done.
-For example, in the sentence “She sings beautifully,” the adverb beautifully modifies the verb sings by describing how she sings.
+Adverbs modify verbs by describing how (manner), when (time), where (place), how often (frequency), or to what degree (degree) an action is performed.
+For example, in “She sings beautifully,” the adverb “beautifully” describes how she sings.

 What is the correct order of adverbs in a sentence?